Mercedes names Auer replacement for Bathurst 12 Hour - Speedcafe

 Auer was slated to drive the factory-supported Mercedes-AMG Craft-Bamboo Racing entry in the Pro class but an incident during opening practice for Round 1 of the IMSA SportsCar Championship left him with “significant fractured lumbar injuries”.

-The Austrian’s berth in the #77 entry at Mount Panorama will be taken by Phillip Ellis.
+The Austrian’s berth in the #77 entry at Mount Panorama will be taken by Philip Ellis.

 “Philip Ellis will replace Lucas Auer in the #77 Mercedes-AMG Team Craft-Bamboo for the Bathurst 12 Hour, starting February 3,” read a tweet from Mercedes-AMG Motorsport’s official Twitter account.